Closing a Business in Vietnam: Legal Steps and Common Pitfalls

 Voluntary vs. Involuntary Dissolution: Key Differences

-There are two main types of company dissolution in Vietnam:
+There are two main types of company business dissolution in Vietnam:

-- Voluntary dissolution: Initiated by the business owner(s) or shareholders through a board or shareholder resolution.
+• Voluntary dissolution: This is initiated by the business owner(s) or members’ council or shareholders’ meeting through a decision or shareholder resolution.
 This occurs when the business is no longer viable, has fulfilled its objectives, or plans to withdraw from the market for strategic reasons.
-Voluntary dissolution provides companies with the opportunity to manage the exit in a structured, transparent manner—minimizing reputational damage and preserving relationships with partners and regulators.
+Voluntary dissolution provides companies with the opportunity to manage the exit in a structured and transparent manner which would minimize reputational damage and preserve relationships with their partners and regulators.

-- Involuntary dissolution: Ordered by government authorities, typically the Department of Planning and Investment (DPI), due to violations such as failure to file reports, non-payment of taxes, or prolonged inactivity.
+• Involuntary dissolution: This is ordered by government authorities, typically the Department of Finance (DOF), due to violations such as failure to file reports, non-payment of taxes, or prolonged inactivity.
 This type of dissolution may involve legal enforcement, asset freezing, or penalties.

-In both cases, the business must undergo formal liquidation, tax audits, and deregistration to be officially removed from the National Business Registry.
+In both cases, the business must undergo formal liquidation, tax audits, and deregistration to be officially removed from the National Business Registrar (also known as the National Business Registration Portal).
 While voluntary dissolution offers more flexibility and planning control, involuntary closure is typically more complex, time-sensitive, and risk-prone.

 Legal Prerequisites Before Dissolving a Company

-Before initiating the dissolution process, companies must satisfy all financial, operational, and employment-related obligations under Vietnamese law.
+Before initiating the dissolution process, companies must satisfy all financial, operational, and employment-related obligations under Vietnamese laws.
 This ensures that authorities will accept the dissolution application without unnecessary delays.

 Core requirements include:

-- Tax compliance: All tax declarations (VAT, PIT, CIT) must be filed and outstanding payments settled with the General Department of Taxation (GDT).
-Any pending penalties or overdue interest must also be cleared.
+• Tax compliance: All tax declarations (including Value-Added Tax VAT, Personal Income Tax PIT, and Corporate Income Tax – CIT) must be filed and outstanding payments must be settled with the General Department of Taxation (GDT).
+Any pending penalties or overdue interest must also be cleared;

-- Labor termination: Employers must properly terminate all labor contracts in accordance with the Labor Code.
-This includes providing advance notice, paying severance or unused leave days, and finalizing social insurance contributions for each employee.
+• Labor termination: Employers must properly terminate all labor contracts in accordance with the labor regulations.
+This includes providing advance notice, paying severance or unused leave days, and finalizing social insurance contributions for each employee;

 Foreign-invested companies must also address:

-- Capital repatriation: Remaining registered capital must be legally returned to foreign investors through proper banking channels, subject to tax and forex regulations.
+• Capital repatriation: The remaining registered capital must be legally returned to foreign investors through proper banking channels, which are subject to tax and forex regulations.

-Skipping these steps or submitting incomplete documentation can lead to rejections, fines, or future liabilities for directors and shareholders.
+Skipping these steps or submitting incomplete documentation can lead to rejections, fines and remedies or future liabilities for directors and shareholders.

 Step-by-Step Process to Dissolve a Company in Vietnam